 5. Tailored clothing

-For a fraction of the cost!
 Guys, you can get a tailored suit so cheap in China…think $80 for pants, jacket, and a few tailored shirts.
-WHAT!?
 In America that runs you at the very least $300.
 Girls, get your wedding dress made!
-Instead of spending thousands of dollars, think about $100-200!
+Instead of spending thousands of dollars, think about $100-200.

 You can get gifts for all your friends back home at killer prices.
 Jewelry, trinkets, fans, chopsticks and toys all for a few dollars.

 Instead of $15-20 like at home, pay around $5!
-You can get great deals if you purchase several shirts from one vendor.
+You can get great deals if you purchase several shirts from one vendor (so go shopping with your ILP group).

-So cheap!
-Seriously get a long strand of pearls for about $6.
-Barter with your whole ILP group and get a better deal becuase you're buying more than one.
+Get a long strand of pearls for about $6.
+Barter with your whole ILP group and get a better deal because you're buying more than one.

 A word to the wise (and this goes for most items), just be sure that you're getting a quality watch.
 If they pull out an unwrapped one for you, make sure it works.
 About $5-15.